Short Course / Autumn School

 This course combines practical and theory‑based learning with exchange within the European mentoring community.

-• Over the first three days, participants take part in a mix of thematic inputs, interactive sessions, group work, and guided reflection.
+• Over the first three and a half days, participants engage in a combination of thematic inputs, interactive sessions, group work, and guided reflection.

-• On the final two days, participants attend the International Conference “Social Mentoring in Europe: Prospects for Social Inclusion and Engagement.”
+• On the final two days (November 13 and 14), participants attend the International Conference “Social Mentoring in Europe: Prospects for Social Inclusion and Engagement.”
 Participants are free to choose the conference sessions that best align with their personal interests.

 How we work